 Over the past three seasons, viewers of Silicon Valley have watched Richard Hendricks (Thomas Middleditch) fight tirelessly to keep his company alive despite every possible setback imaginable.
 While he might have the chops when it comes to coding, his lack of business acumen and inability to sell himself (or his company) have led to a never-ending onslaught of setbacks.

-When we last left off, Richard was all but certain he was going to lose control of his company, Pied Piper, along with his compression algorithm that it was built around, to his corporate nemesis Gavin Belson (Matt Ross).
+When we last left off, Richard was all but certain he was going to lose control of his company, Pied Piper, along with his compression algorithm that it was built around, to his corporate nemesis Gavin Belson (the always-terrific Matt Ross).
 Then, in a last-minute twist of fate, the buyer was revealed to be Richard’s ally/landlord Erlich Bachman (T.J.
 Miller), implying that things would stay the same going forward — more or less.

 It’s a refreshing new dynamic for a show that started to reveal the slightest signs of fatigue during the third season.
-A “here we go again” kind of feeling when the stories started to hit familiar beats, or whole episodes were spent dedicated to Richard’s obsession of tabs over spaces.
+A droll, “here we go again” kind of feeling when the stories started to hit familiar beats, or whole episodes were spent dedicated to Richard’s obsession of tabs over spaces.
 (Which was a great gag, just not a great episode).

 Silicon Valley returns Sunday, April 23rd on HBO